nv-morpheus/Morpheus/models/model-cards/gnn-fsi-modelcard.md

 3. Rafaël Van Belle, Charles Van Damme, Hendrik Tytgat, Jochen De Weerdt,Inductive Graph Representation Learning for fraud detection (https://www.sciencedirect.com/science/article/abs/pii/S0957417421017449)<br>

 ## Model Architecture:
 It uses a bipartite heterogeneous graph representation as input for `GraphSAGE` for feature learning and `XGBoost` as a classifier.
-Since the input graph is heterogeneous, a heterogeneous implementation of `GraphSAGE` (HinSAGE) is used for feature embedding.
+Since the input graph is heterogeneous, a heterogeneous implementation of `GraphSAGE` (HinSAGE) is used for feature embedding.<br>
 **Architecture Type:** Graph Neural Network and Binary classification <br>
 **Network Architecture:** GraphSAGE and XGBoost <br>